nischalaryal/cellular-network-testbed-setup/README.md

-# LTE Testbed SETUP Using OpenAirInterface and Magma Core
+# LTE Testbed setup Using OpenAirInterface and Magma Core
-Some line...
+In this repository, we have described the setup procedure we followed to setup an E2E LTE cellular network testbed using COTS UE, programmable SIM card, OpenAirInterface (for RAN and Core functionality), and Magma Core software.
+Configuration files have also been added to this repository for reference purposes.

+This setup procedure is divided into 4 parts:
+1. **UE Setup** where we program the SIM card with appropriate values.
+2. **RAN setup** where we use OpenAirInterface and USRP (with UHD) to prepare EnodeB
+3. **Core setup** where we use OpenAirInterface core network and Magma Core to setup two different LTE core.
+4. **Routing** where we define routes to communicate between two systems (RAN system and Core system).

-## UE SETUP
+## 1. UE SETUP
 Following devices and softwares were used for setting up a Commercially Off-The Shelf (COTS) User equipment.
 - Hardware
   - Samsung Galaxy S4